The Bourne Ultimatum (film): Box office

 The Bourne Ultimatum earned $69,283,690 during its opening weekend at the box office, which at the time had the highest August opening weekend, beating Rush Hour 2.
 It would hold that record for seven years until it was overtaken by Guardians of the Galaxy in 2014.
-At the end of its theatrical release, the film grossed a total of $227,471,070 in the U.S. and $215,353,068 in foreign markets for a worldwide total of $442,824,138, making it the highest-grossing film in the series.
+At the end of its theatrical release, the film grossed a total of $227,471,070 in the U.S. and $216,572,326 in foreign markets for a worldwide total of $444,043,396, making it the highest-grossing film in the series.

 Critical response

-Metacritic, which uses a weighted average, gave the film a score of 85 out of 100, based on 49 critics, indicating “universal acclaim”.
-Audiences surveyed by CinemaScore gave the film an average grade of "A" on its A+ to F scale.
+The Bourne Ultimatum garnered acclaim from critics, with praise for its intense action, gritty realism, rapid pacing, and Matt Damon's performance.
+The review aggregation website Rotten Tomatoes reported that out of 263 critic reviews, 92% of them were positive, with an average rating of 8.1/10.
+The site's consensus states: "The Bourne Ultimatum is an intelligent, finely tuned non-stop thrill ride.
+Another strong performance from Matt Damon and sharp camerawork from Paul Greengrass make this the finest installment of the Bourne trilogy."
+Metacritic assigned the film a weighted average score of 85 out of 100, based on 38 critics, indicating "universal acclaim".
+Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A+ to F. All segments of the audience gave it a grade "A" or better.
+The audience was 56% male, and 82% was 25 or older.

 Like its predecessor, The Bourne Supremacy, the film was criticized for its use of "shaky" camerawork, as Richard Corliss of Time magazine, in an otherwise positive review, wondered "why, in the chat scenes, the camera is afflicted with Parkinson's?
 The film frame trembles, obscures the speaker with the listener's shoulder, annoys viewers and distracts them from the content of the scene."

 In the British press, the inclusion of a fictional journalist from the real British paper The Guardian and scenes set in the United Kingdom (particularly Waterloo railway station) were commented upon.
 In particular, that newspaper's reviewer joked that "dodging bullets from a CIA sniper... is the sort of thing which happens to us Guardian journalists all the time".

 The film was also well received in the hacker subculture, as it showed actual real-world applications such as the Bourne-again shell (inspired by the Bourne shell developed by Stephen R. Bourne, not the fictional Jason Bourne) and Nmap, unlike many other films featuring hacking scenes (such as Hackers).
 In 2012, the Motion Picture Editors Guild listed it as the 66th best-edited film of all time based on a survey of its membership.